Welcome to the Church of the Holy Cross

 Easter Sunday 2014

 Members of the Congregation had been invited to bring a hard stemmed flower to the 9.30 am Parish Eucharist Service and during that Service the Cross of Dereliction was decorated with flowers and transformed into the Cross of the Resurrection.

 After the Service there was a gathering of ladies with their ‘Easter bonnets’.

 Click the here to visit the Photo Gallery.

 Welcome to our website for Holy Cross Church with St Saviours in Uckfield together with St Michael’s at Little Horsted and St Margaret’s at Isfield.

 Our Churches were formally linked in the 1970’s and work together in faith and fellowship.
 Having visited our site we hope that you will be encouraged and inspired by what you see here and that you too will want to be part of the Mission of Christ’s Church.

-March in the Year of Our Lord Jesus Christ 2014
+April in the Year of our Lord Jesus Christ 2014

 The April Pastoral Letter from the Rector and Bishop Martin’s Lent Letter